-Hallmark says it won't work with Lori Loughlin after bribery scandal
+Lori Loughlin loses starring roles on Hallmark Channel

 The New York City native with a sunny smile proved a good fit for the channel that specializes in romantic dramas and comedies with a wholesome touch, while her media-friendly personality allowed her to expertly tout her shows on her website and in TV appearances.

-Then came Tuesday's bombshell government allegation that Loughlin and her husband, fashion designer Mossimo Giannulli, were among more than 30 parents who paid a consultant to ensure their offspring's place in college with bribes and falsified exams.
+Then came Tuesday's bombshell government allegation that Loughlin and her husband were among more than 30 parents who paid a consultant to ensure their offspring's place in college with bribes and falsified exams.
 Prosecutors allege the couple paid $500,000 to have their daughters labeled as crew-team recruits at the University of Southern California, although neither is a rower.

-Felicity Huffman ("Desperate Housewives," ''American Crime") was among other prominent parents, including a lawyer, doctor and hedge fund manager, indicted in the scam.
+Felicity Huffman ("Desperate Housewives," ''American Crime") was among the other prominent parents, including a lawyer, doctor and hedge fund manager, indicted in the scam.

-SheriLynn DiGiovanna, webmaster for "The Hearties" site created by "When Calls the Heart" admirers, called Loughlin's alleged actions "shocking and sad" in an email but is standing by the drama and what it represents.

-"My personal opinion is that we need shows modeling good behavior, like "When Calls the Heart" does, now more than ever so I won't stop watching.
-While extremely saddened and disappointed, I separate the personal lives of the actors from the writers and producers who are bringing community- minded and family-friendly shows to TV," DiGiovanna said.

 AP Writer Alicia Rancilio in New York contributed to this report.